 The timely release of accurate forecasts is an important factor in preparing the communities to respond to emergency situations.
-The City has increased investments continued on page 55...

-Zhou Lumin

-Deputy Director General

-Xiamen Oceans and Fisheries Bureau

-10th Floor, Labor Building,

-No. 191, Changqing Road
+The City has increased investments Zhou Lumin Deputy Director General Xiamen Oceans and Fisheries Bureau 10th Floor, Labor Building, No. 191, Changqing Road Xiamen, P.R.

-Xiamen, P.R.
 China